Yarroudh/segment-lidar/paper/paper.md

 `Segment-Lidar` is a Python package for automatic unsupervised segmentation of aerial LiDAR data.
 It proposes an image-based approach for segmenting aerial point clouds using `Segment-Anthing Model (SAM)` package from [Meta AI](https://github.com/facebookresearch).

 The API provides functions and classes to define the segmentation model and its parameters, and also to handle transformation between 3D point clouds and images.
-The package also relies on other dependencies that make use of `SAM`.
-This includes the `Segment-Geospatial` package from [Open Geospatial Solutions](https://github.com/opengeos) for segmenting geospatial data and the `Grounded-SAM` package from [The International Digital Economy Academy Research (IDEA-Research)](https://github.com/IDEA-Research) that combines `SAM` with `Grounding DINO` to detect and segment anything with text prompts.
+The package also relies on another dependency that make use of `SAM`, which is `Segment-Geospatial` package from [Open Geospatial Solutions](https://github.com/opengeos) for segmenting geospatial data.
+It also makes use of `Grounding DINO` from [The International Digital Economy Academy Research (IDEA-Research)](https://github.com/IDEA-Research) to detect and segment the 3D point cloud with text prompts.

-For optimization purposes, `Segment-Lidar` enables using `Fast Segment Anything Model (FastSAM)` as an alternative to `SAM` original API.
-The `FastSAM` is a Convolutional Neural Network (CNN) `SAM` that was trained using only 2% of the `SA-1B` dataset published by `SAM` authors.
-It achieves comparable performance at 50x higher run-time speed.

 # Statement of need